The Most Striking Thing About the WikiLeaks CIA Data Dump Is How Little Most People Cared

 Most people with half-a-brain already assumed that the CIA, NSA, and FBI were doing stuff like this.
 This merely confirmed our suspicions.

+How can one assume that this is not totally normal?
+The CIA is a spy agency.
+That means they spy on people.
+That would be like saying we should be shocked that Burger King makes hamburgers.

+The NSA was a shock mainly because they were spying domestically when they clearly aren't supposed to.
+So long as the CIA isn't spying domestically, I personally don't care what means they use.
+Furthermore, the fact that CIA tactics are more analogous to a fishing line than a dragnet (like the NSA prism program was) then

-Re:Because most people already assume the worst (Score:4, Interesting)
+Re:Because most people already assume the worst (Score:5, Interesting)

 To put it another way, what was shocking about the Snowden revelations wasn't that the NSA spied, it was the bulk and indiscriminate nature thereof.
 We have no problem when the CIA is hacking the phones or computers of some ISIS or Al Qaeda bad guy or some North Korean/etc general.
 What bothers us is when they start vacuuming up everyone's calls/emails/etc including ours.